This page will feature some informative, unusual and interesting details associated with timepieces.

 Westclox produced three Waralarm styles – the rectangular fibre case, a round metal case (both made from 1943) and the Baby Ben made from 1944.
 The one featured here is the first type.
 From La Salle, Illinois this 30hour key wind weighs in at only 300gms.
 Dimensions – 130mm x 140mm x50mm.
 Etched on the back is the date 14/4/44.
 The lack of brass in the movement shows up clearly.

 The Clock Hotel - corner of Paradise Blvd. and Elkhorn Ave.
 Surfers Paradise.

 Found here is a rather quaint older hotel with a unique clock.
 Before it strikes a parade of four Australian figures (kangaroo, emu, swag man and koala) emerge from behind a door on the right above the clock taking just over a minute to glide round as bells play.

 Then the clock will strike the hour.
 The bells are music played through a speaker system.
-To see this clock in action, watch the video below.
+To see this clock in action, watch the video above.

 The floor in the foyer to the gaming part of this hotel is decorated by a large terracotta imprint of a clock dial.